kevinsuh/toki/README.md

 ## Running on Production
 To run our production server, Toki uses [pm2](https://github.com/Unitech/pm2), a production process manager for Node.js applications.

 Toki use our NPM script `npm run prepare-production` to run a sequelize migrate and reset of our pm2 server.
-There may be occasions where you want to `npm update` on remote too, if one of our primary libraries goes through a massive update (this will happen to botkit, wit, botkit-kit-middleware, etc.).  **_Note: currently this repo uses my forked version of botkit-middleware-witai for custom configuration_**
+There may be occasions where you want to `npm update` on remote too, if one of our primary libraries goes through a massive update (this will happen to botkit, wit, botkit-kit-middleware, etc.).  *Note: currently this repo uses Toki's forked version of botkit-middleware-witai for custom configuration*

 Notes:
 * both development and production use environment variables